Skip to content

 sfn test # run all *_test.sfn files found

-sfn test compiler/tests/unit/arrays_test.sfn # run a single test file
+sfn test compiler/tests/unit/arrays_test.sfn # single file (no banner)

 Note: --filter is not yet supported.
 To narrow test scope, pass a specific file or directory path.